7J2415147m/Jatin-kumar/README.md

 ## Example:
 If an LED light needs low current, a resistor is used with it so the LED does not burn out
 ![image](https://github.com/user-attachments/assets/8be72ccd-6e75-42d7-ad3c-9c8ae62a847e)
+# Specification of a Computer System:
+##### In Simple Wording
+System Specifications mean the details or features of a computer that tell us how powerful or capable it is.
+## Main Specifications:

+1. Processor (CPU)

+Example: Intel Core i5, AMD Ryzen 5
+It is the brain of the computer.
+Faster
+# What is CD?
+#### -> CD stands for Compact Disc.
+It is a round plastic disc used to store data like songs, videos, software, or documents.
+##### In Simple Wording
+A CD is like a memory disc where you can keep your data.It is read by a CD drive using a laser beam.

+-> Full form: Compact Disc

+-> Shape: Round and flat (like a coin)

+-> Storage: Around 700 MB of data
+## Types of CD( Compact Disk):

+-> CD-ROM – Read Only (data can’t be changed)

+-> CD-R – Write once only

+-> CD-RW – Can write and erase many times
+## Example:
+You can play songs from a music CD in a CD player.Install software from a CD-ROM on your computer.